Anclaudys/Anclaudys/README.md

 - 🔭 I’m currently studying data structures and algorithms.
 - 🌱 I’m currently learning graph algorithms in network routing (Surprisingly, this is a relatively more leisurely activity compared to grinding algos and ds problems).
-- 👯 I’m looking to collaborate on projects that require more back-end.
+- 👯 I’m looking to collaborate on projects that require more back-end work.
 - 🤔 I’m looking for help with dynamic programming.
 I want to improve there.
 - 💬 Ask me about Linux!
 If you are running a server that uses Linux, I can make it do many things... ;)
 - 📫 How to reach me: Anclaudys@gmail.com